Supply Chain Management (SCM) Certification Training Course

 IMPROVE YOUR SUPPLY CHAIN MANAGEMENT SKILLS NOW

-- Supply Chain Management (SCM) training class working professionals will learn to optimize their supply chain operations through efficient design, planning, execution, control, and monitoring of supply chain activities with the objectives of creating net value, building a competitive infrastructure, leveraging logistics, synchronizing supply with demand, and measuring performance.
+- In the Supply Chain Management (SCM) Certification Training Course, you will learn to optimize your supply chain operations through efficient design, planning, execution, control, and monitoring of supply chain activities with the objectives of creating net value, building a competitive infrastructure, leveraging logistics, synchronizing supply with demand, and measuring performance.

 - Receive training from a management professional with 30+ years of experience.

 - Four ways to learn: public class, webinar, self-study, or on-site training.

 - Public class and webinar limited to four students for maximum learning.

 - Cost: Three-day class $1999.00.
 Available Discounts.

 - Public Class and Webinar Schedule is in the right column.

 Supply Chain Management (SCM) Certification Training Course Description

 Put simply, the main objective of SCM training is to provide students with the knowledge to improve overall supply chain organizational performance and customer satisfaction by enhancing product and service delivery to the customer.